Mihri Hatun

-Mihri Hatun, also known as Lady Mihri and Mihri Khatun (born ca. 1460 – died 1506 AD; مهری خاتون), was an Ottoman poet.
+Mihri Hatun (also known as Lady Mihri and Mihri Khatun, Ottoman Turkish: مهری خاتون; "sun/light"; c.1460 - c.1506), was an Ottoman poet.
 She was the daughter of a kadi (an Ottoman judge) and according to sources she spent most of her life in and near Amasya, in Anatolia.
-Documentation places her as a member of the literary circle of Prince Ahmed, the son of Sultan Bayezid II.
+Documentation places her as a member of the literary circle of Şehzade Ahmed, the son of Sultan Bayezid II.

-The myth that has grown up around her states that she “fell in love many times but insists that all these loves were chaste and innocent, and that she led a life of unremitting virtue.”
-Lewis notes that though described as both “beautiful and ardent, she remained unmarried.”
-However, because the major sources on her life, tezkires, were written by male contemporaries who over emphasized virginity and sexuality as indicitive of her morality, it is impossible to interpret the extent to which she was innocent and chaste.
 She is referred to as the "Sappho of the Ottomans".

 Poetry

-Lady Mihri's poems reveal an artist grounded in both Persian Literature, writing in such forms as the Gazel, as well as the recipient of a deep literary education.
+Lady Mihri's poems reveal an artist grounded in both Turkish and Persian literature, writing in such forms as the Gazel, as well as the recipient of a deep literary education.
 Modern critics, such as Bernard Lewis describe her style as “retaining remarkable freshness and simplicity.”